ncatlab/nlab-content/pages/3/7/2/0/273/content.md

   \mathrm{Set}^{\ast/}
 \]
 still satisfies homotopy invariance, exactness and wedge property, just by the general properties of mapping spaces, and hence has all the characteristic properties of ordinary cohomology -- except for its abelian-ness.
-Accordingly, (eq:OrdinaryNonAbelianCohomology) is known as *non-abelian cohomology, famous from early applications in [[Chern-Weil theory]].
+Accordingly, (eq:OrdinaryNonAbelianCohomology) is known as *non-abelian cohomology*, famous from early applications in [[Chern-Weil theory]].

 \linebreak